- Do you think your baby is going through a 12 month sleep regression because they simply REFUSE to sleep?

 If your baby is experiencing a 12 month sleep regression, it is very important that you continue to follow your established bedtime routines and nap time sleep schedule.

 Don’t be tempted to pick your baby up more or go back to rocking them to sleep if you have not been doing this before.

 In order to help your baby through a 12 month sleep regression, it is helpful to know how much sleep they should be having.

-The average 12-month-old needs 13-15 hours of sleep in a 24 hour period with 2-3 hours of that taken in day time naps depending on how long they sleep at night.
+The average 12-month-old needs 13-15 hours of sleep in a 24 hour period with 2-3 hours of that taken in daytime naps (depending on how long they sleep at night).

 Most babies of this age usually still need a morning nap and an afternoon nap, but some will be showing signs of transitioning from two naps down to one nap and this can be quite tricky to judge.